 - Find your nearest United Check Cashing

+We hope we’ve answered your question — I need a loan but keep getting declined, what can I do?
 If you need money now and have been unable to qualify for a traditional loan, there are several alternatives to choose from, even if you have poor credit or no credit.
-Most people are able to qualify for a loan from a cash advance store, although you’ll need to be aware of the very high-interest rates these places charge.
+Most people are able to qualify for a loan from a cash advance store, although you’ll need to be wary of the very high interest rates these places charge.

 You may also be able to get a loan through a credit union, through a pawn shop using items you own as collateral, or by getting a credit card with low credit requirements.
 Finally, you may be able to borrow money from friends or family if you can’t get a loan anywhere else.
 All of these methods of lending come with potential risks, so be sure to consider your financial situation and ability to repay when applying for any type of loan.